panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ## 4. *async/await*

-While looking at the previous code sample that use promises, you might wonder &mdash; *Hey, using promises still requires callbacks and relatively lots of boilerplate code like `.then()`, `.catch()`.*
+While looking at the previous code sample that uses promises, you might wonder &mdash; *Hey, using promises still requires callbacks and relatively lots of boilerplate code like `.then()`, `.catch()`.*

 Your observation would be reasonable.

-Fortunately, JavaScript made a step forward in improving even better the asynchornous code by providing the `async/await` syntax: which is a really useful syntactic sugar on top of promises.
+Fortunately, JavaScript made a step forward in improving even better the asynchronous code by providing the `async/await` syntax: which is a really useful syntactic sugar on top of promises.

 When possible, I highly recommend working with `async/await` syntax rather than dealing with raw promises.